Things to do in Nantes on a weekend

 - Make a 4-day road trip through southern French Brittany.

-In the next post I will talk about places to eat in Nantes, my favorite brewery, where to go Brunch or have a great breakfast, which museums see in Nantes and more.
+In the next post I will talk about places to eat in Nantes, my favorite brewery, where to go for Brunch or have a great breakfast, which museums see in Nantes, and more.

 Book Your Trip

 You can book your hostel, hotel or apartments on Booking.com.

 Best companies for activities

 Check out Civitatis.com and find the best tours in English (French, Spanish and Italian)